Eggmanaa/Exploring-Salvation-History-Through-Sacred-Art/README.md

 ## Currently Completed Features
 ✅ Cathedral-themed design with burgundy, purple, and gold color scheme
-✅ Hero section with animated elements
+✅ Hero section with Michelangelo's Creation of Adam
-✅ Interactive timeline showing salvation history progression
+✅ Restructured into 4 theological categories instead of timeline
-✅ Complete data structure for all 30 typologies
+✅ Complete data structure for 21 comprehensive typologies
-✅ Grid gallery view with filter by section
+✅ Grid gallery view with filter by category
-✅ Detailed modal view for each typology
+✅ Enhanced modal view with comprehensive theological information:
+   - Type and Antitype descriptions
+   - Key parallels between Old and New Testament
+   - Key Scripture verses with references
+   - Saint quotes and theological wisdom
+   - Theological significance explanations
+   - Discussion questions for reflection
 ✅ Image lightbox for fullscreen artwork viewing
 ✅ Responsive mobile design
 ✅ API endpoints for typology data